LINBIT/virter/README.md

 ## Installation Details

+Virter requires:

-Virter requires a running libvirt daemon on the host where it is run.
+* A running libvirt daemon on the host where it is run
+* The `genisoimage` binary in your `PATH`

 Configuration is read by default from `~/.config/virter/virter.toml`.
 Here you can specify the SSH public key to be provided to the VMs: